w3c/wai-arrm/content/sc-map.md

   }
 ---

 This page shows what roles have primary, secondary, or contributor responsbilities for Web Content Accessibility Guielines (WCAG) 2 requirements, called "success criteria".
 To learn about WCAG, see the [WCAG Overview](standards-guidelines/wcag/).
-For background and context on this table, a description of the roles, and alternative views of the information, **see [ARRM Overview: Accessibility Roles and Responsibilities Mapping](/planning/arrm/)**.
+For background and context on this table, a description of the roles, and alternative views of the information, **see [ARRM: Accessibility Roles and Responsibilities Mapping main page](/planning/arrm/)**.

 <table style="text-align:center; font-size:75%; width:100%" class="dense">
   <tr>